nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ##### 3.4.2.3 Viewing exam statistics of a student: `exam stats`

-To gauge how one of your students are doing with their examinations, this command allows you to view a graphical representation of all recorded examinations in the form of a exam score percentage to exam date line graph.
+To gauge how any of your students are doing with their examinations, this command allows you to view a graphical representation of all recorded examinations of a student in the form of a exam score percentage to exam date line graph.

 Format: `exam stats STUDENT_INDEX`